“Winning Body Language” focuses on the emotions that your gestures generate and what they communicate to the audience and the people around them.

 And later on, he righteously reminds us that people who give status to others are perceived as people who have enough to give away.

-I again found myself fully agreeing with the author when he says that influencing and persuasion is more about knowing the messages you are sending than reading what the others are sending you back.
+I again found myself fully agreeing with the author when he says that influencing and persuasion are more about knowing the messages you are sending than reading what the others are sending you back.

 And wasting time reading other people’s body language is either a time waste for the fool -or for the very expert rich in time-.

-Reading other’s body language is a low value effort when you can instead influence others.
+Reading others’ body language is a low-value effort when you can instead influence others.